Arnold Shultz: Influence

 Though he was not recorded, his blues playing made a powerful influence.
 Bill Monroe, who was formative in the development of bluegrass music, has openly cited Shultz as an influence on his playing.
 Bill recalled that “him and two other colored men come there to Rosine to play for the dance” and “they had a guitar, banjo, and fiddle.
 Arnold played the guitar.”
 "Bill was awestruck."

 Shultz taught his guitar methods to Kennedy Jones, who disseminated the "thumb-style" methods further.
 His methods were passed down further to Merle Travis and Ike Everly.

 Schultz died on April 14, 1931 of a heart problem, a mitral lesion, though legends have persisted that he died as a result of poisoning by a white musician who was jealous of him.
 Less colorful reports indicate that he suffered a stroke while boarding a bus.
 Arnold Schultz died in Butler County, Kentucky, near the small city of Morgantown.
-He is buried in the town's only African American cemetery at the end of Bell Street.
+He is buried in the town's African American cemetery.